 If you’ve read this far and are thinking- well, that makes sense, I bet your next question will be– how do I incorporate video interviewing tools to identify current employees who are a great fit for open positions?
 Well, here are a few thoughts…and a few hard facts about why you should start doing internal hiring today.

-All too often, employees leave companies due to lack of advancement opportunities.
+All too often, employees leave companies due to a lack of advancement opportunities.
 A LinkedIn study found that 24% of employees who were looking for a new job were doing so because they were overlooked for a promotion by their current employer.

-Giving current employees opportunities for growth and advancement within the company will allow you to not only retain top talent, but also save you a lot of time.
-Usually you can fill a position internally in less than the average 23.8 – 30+ days.
+Giving current employees opportunities for growth and advancement within the company will allow you to not only retain top talent but also save you a lot of time.
+Usually, you can fill a position internally in less than the average 23.8 – 30+ days.
 It will often also save you a little money as the average starting salary for an internal hire averages 18-20% less than an external hire.
 And hey, who doesn’t want a little employer brand recognition for all of those internal promotions on LinkedIn.

 Creating and nurturing a culture that encourages internal movement will open up your internal hiring pipeline of talent.
 And using video interviews as a part of the process will shorten and simplify the internal hunt for talent.
 Let’s take a look at a situation taking advantage of using the video interview tools you already have internally.

 You have an open role – say for a Senior Customer Success Manager.
-You could put the time and money into starting an external candidate search OR you can start by posting the position on an internal job board and talking about the position at your next all company meeting.
+You could put the time and money into starting an external candidate search OR you can start by posting the position on an internal job board and talking about the position at your next all-company meeting.
 You should also post externally at the same time — however often your best candidates come from within.

 There are a number of situations where it makes more sense to hire internally – the role requires significant company knowledge, you need to fill the position quickly, or the skills needed are in my talent pool (not to mention ideal team players always want to step up and fill a gap).
 Since this is a position that needs to be filled quickly or your key customers might feel the gap on your team, you choose the latter and take the following steps:

-You already know that your internal candidates are a good cultural fit for the company, therefore your questions should focus more around the potential for success in the new role.
+You already know that your internal candidates are a good cultural fit for the company, therefore your questions should focus more on the potential for success in the new role.
 A few questions you should consider are:

 2. Post the opening on an internal job board with a link to the one-way video interview.
-Initiate the process by directing employees to the job description and on demand interview posted on the internal job board, send out a communication asking interested employees to apply and request candidate referrals.
+Initiate the process by directing employees to the job description and on demand interview posted on the internal job board, send out a communication asking interested employees to apply, and request candidate referrals.

 Keep in mind that you do not have to only look for internal candidates within the same department.
 Don’t focus on one strict profile, but instead look for candidates with crossover skills that can be applied to the role.
-After all, you can always train the hard skills with a great team member.
+After all, you can always train hard skills with a great team member.

 3. Review the internal applications as they come in and rate their answers.
-As a reminder, one-way video interviews allow candidates the flexibility to record their answers outside of business hours so you will not have to worry about disrupting their work days– and you can even review their responses outside of your 9-to-5 as well.
+As a reminder, one-way video interviews allow candidates the flexibility to record their answers outside of business hours so you will not have to worry about disrupting their workdays– and you can even review their responses outside of your 9-to-5 as well.
 Rate the candidate’s responses based on the skills you have identified as critical success in the role, decide who to pass to the hiring team for their next interview.

 4. Share internal candidates (and their prior video interview) with the hiring team.
 After you rate your candidate’s responses, share the information and recorded interviews with the hiring team to keep the hiring process moving forward.
 You can share that initial video interview, along with your feedback with ease with everyone on that team.